annahaensch/lattice_data/README.md

 This Repository contains the following files:

-1. compiled-data: This contains the data on class number 1 lattices, uploaded on November 11th.
+1. **compiled-data**: This contains the data on class number 1 lattices, uploaded on November 11th.

-2. raw-data: This is the ascii file from the original Lorch and Kirschmer paper.
+2. **raw-data**: This is the ascii file from the original Lorch and Kirschmer paper.

-3. raw-data-list: This takes the ascii file and turns each line into a list item to be ready by Magma.
+3. **raw-data-list**: This takes the ascii file and turns each line into a list item to be ready by Magma.